mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/validation/index.md

 It works!

-### Stabilizing the shell
+### Establishing persistence

+Let's use SSH to establish persistence.

-Our home folder contains a `.ssh` directory.
-There's no existing private key, so I'll create one and add the corresponding public key to `authorized_keys`, and then I'll connect over SSH to Validation.
-This way, I'll have a much more stable shell.
+Our home folder contains a `.ssh` folder.
+There's no existing private key, so I'll create one, and I'll add the corresponding public key to `authorized_keys`.
+Finally, I'll connect over SSH to Validation as `root`.

 ## System enumeration